 The MS Soil & Water Conservation Commission has three main programs that are the central focus for the agency within the next five years.
 These are District Assistance Program, Water Quality Program, and the Surface Mining program.
-With much gratitude towards the legislature, the Commission received bond money in FY 2015 for the Commission's Watershed Rehabilitation Program which is a component of the Water Quality Program.
-Those funds are now nearly depleted and additional bonding authority is needed as required match for funds received through the federal PL-566 Watershed Program.

 The District Assistance Program provides on-site assistance to the soil and water conservation districts (SWCDs) by the agency's field staff.
 Some of the job duties are to give financial and budgeting assistance, help with information/education programs, aide the district commission boards with personnel issues, and work with the district employees to keep and maintain commissioner elections and appointments up to date.
-Within the next five years, the Commission will continue to ask for increases for General Fund appropriations.
-The agency plans to use the increase in funds to continue to pay all General Fund salaries and award promotions for the deserving employees through reallocations and reclassifications.
-General funds will also be requested for two additional positions.
-The agency is aware of four employees retiring within these five years and will continue to ask for increases in General Fund appropriations to maintain these current salary positions or have the ability to request a new PIN position for all employee replacements.
-The Commission will request this increase to fund office rent, office supplies, information /education supplies for school programs, vehicle maintenance, and fuel for all District Assistance program related activities.
+Within the next five years, the Commission will ask for increases for General Fund appropriations in order to continue to pay all General Fund salaries and award promotions for the deserving employees through reallocations and reclassifications, as well as to fund a portion of office rent, office supplies, information /education supplies for school programs, vehicle maintenance, and fuel for all District Assistance program related activities.

 The main priority of the Water Quality Program is to educate landowners and operators statewide about water quality issues as they pertain to agricultural lands and make recommendations to best management practices or equipment to assist in the correction and prevention of soil erosion and improvement of water quality.
 Within the next five years, the Commission will continue to maintain and ask for increases for this program, which is considered to be a Special Fund appropriated program.
 The funds will maintain the current salaries for the appropriated employees and award these employees with promotions in pay and position through reclassifications and education benchmarks.
 The agency will also use the increased funding to pay for office supplies, vehicle maintenance, fuel and any miscellaneous supplies or expenditures that are related to the Water Quality Program.
 The agency will continue to submit proposals for Section 319 Clean Water Act funds to carry out demonstration projects/programs to benefit water quality.
 The submissions will also include funding for cost sharing assistance to landowners to install best management practices on their land to prevent soil erosion.
-With the ArcGIS software application, the Commission will gather database information on these best management practices installed on all lands in the state.
+Using the ArcGIS software application, the Commission will gather database information on these best management practices installed on all lands in the state.
 Funding will be used for information/education programs to target all audiences in the state to the necessity of conserving and protecting the quality and quantity of our water resources.

 The Mississippi Watershed Repair and Rehabilitation Cost Share Program is a component of the Water Quality Program.
-Since the issuance of bond money in FY 2015, the Commission has made this component another priority focus of funding.
+Since the issuance of bond money in FY 2015 and FY 2020, the Commission has made this component another priority focus of funding.
 This program provides assistance for the repair, renovation, and rehabilitation of qualifying and aging watershed structures in the state.
 These structures are catalogued in a progressively working database using the ArcGIS software application.
 With funding in place, site inspections and the completion of engineering and planning stages are increasing the availability of construction proposals and work.
 Over the next five years, the Commission plans to expend all funds on rehabilitation construction of qualifying structures and use the ArcGIS software to maintain the watershed database.
-The Commission will use the database as a successful testimony for the request of more bond money.
+The Commission will use the database as a successful testimony for the request of more bond money for future projects.